 Caring for someone with Dementia

-Caring for someone with Alzheimer’s disease or another type of dementia can be a long, stressful, and intensely emotional journey, this is why many families opt to get help from senior living facilities like the one at carltonseniorliving.com/community/san-jose/.
+Caring for someone with Alzheimer’s disease or another type of dementia can be a long, stressful, and intensely emotional journey, this is why many families opt to get help from senior living facilities like the one at carltonseniorliving.com/community/san-jose/ or this senior assisted living in Kerrville, TX.
 Some individuals with dementia may become aggressive and physical with you or other caregivers (dementia violence) when appropriate medical/pharmacological interventions are no longer effective in treating behavioral symptoms or when caring for someone who is having psychotic episodes in the later stages of Alzheimer’s Disease Dementia can take a toll on your physical as well as your mental health—family and friends often become the main providers of care to their loved ones with an idiopathic form of progressive memory loss who have begun to lose the ability to communicate their needs to their families because of a loss of mental faculties such as those associated with Alzheimer’s or the other types of degenerative brain disease that impair everyday functioning such as Parkinson’s disease or amyotrophic lateral sclerosis.

 As there is currently no cure for Alzheimer’s or dementia, it is often your caregiving and support that makes the biggest difference to your loved one’s quality of life.
 October is National Family Caregivers Month and it is the perfect time to talk to your family about the kind of support your loved ones will need to help them cope day to day with their diagnosis and with any ensuing changes that come with a diagnosis like memory loss and /or cognitive decline as well as their roles and responsibilities as caregiver(s).
+This may induce changes such as transitioning to senior care communities or independent living services like senior independent living in Winston-Salem, NC or senior living in Tomball, TX.

-According to professionals like those at senior memory care, caring for a person with Alzheimer’s disease or dementia can often seem to be a series of grief experiences as you watch your loved one’s memories disappear and skills erode.
+According to professionals like those at senior memory care and assisted living in San Antonio, CA, caring for a person with Alzheimer’s disease or dementia can often seem to be a series of grief experiences as you watch your loved one’s memories disappear and skills erode.
 In the face of everyday challenges, you may find it helpful to recognize the five stages of grief and to know that you’re not alone in experiencing them: denial/isolation; anger & guilt at situation or personal loss (“Why me?”) and/or feeling unworthy or unlovable due to new caregiving demands at home.
 The caregiver may also feel demoralized as their role becomes one-sided and demanding of time and emotional energy that they once reserved for work and leisure pursuits.
 Finally the Caregiver may come to acceptance and peace within themselves and their ability to provide quality care to the ill person they love so dearly is strengthened through understanding and acceptance with the support of others in their community.

 Leave a Note